 Prevent Senior seemed to help fill that gap.
 It was founded in 1997 and grew among those who couldn’t afford premium care; its monthly cost is about $300, half that of some competitors.
 The company has more than 500,000 clients, with an average age of 68.

-Doctors also said they were told to prescribe ivermectin, an anti-parasite drug whose effectiveness for COVID-19 remains unproven.
+The doctors also said they were told to prescribe ivermectin, an anti-parasite drug whose effectiveness for COVID-19 remains unproven.
 The American Medical Association recommends against prescribing it outside of formal trials.

 Pressure to prescribe hydroxychloroquine and ivermectin is corroborated by internal Prevent Senior chat groups on WhatsApp obtained by The Associated Press, and which were previously shared with the Senate committee investigating the nation’s COVID-19 response.